 3. You will typically have the opportunity to cross-advertise your production in the programs of other groups using the shared program.
 This allows your company to attract a wider audience to your theater.

 The best place to find out whether your city has such a shared program is the local theatre alliance or producers’ organization.
-Some examples of shared programs are Footlights (Los Angeles, primarily smaller companies), Stagebill, which covers virtually every theatre in Chicago, as well as venues in many major US cities, and Playbill, which covers Broadway, off-Broadway and other major venues across the country.
+Some examples of shared programs are Footlights (Los Angeles, primarily smaller companies) and Playbill, which covers Broadway, off-Broadway and other major venues across the country.

 Don't have an organization nearby that already does a shared program?
 Why not band together with a group of like-minded area community or professional theatres and start one as a way of cross-pollinating?
 At a high school?
 What if schools banded together to create, for example, a county-wide set of shared pages.
 Perhaps your state educational theatre organization (and pretty much every state has one) can help help.
 Regardless of the kind of theatre group, it never hurts to explore the possibility of cross-marketing with similar groups, even if it's only through program inserts, to expand your collective theatre audiences.